-Determine Your Style for a Bathroom Sink
+Buying Considerations for a Bathroom Sink

-This smallest room in the house can express your individual style or blend with the architectural elements and vintage of the house.
+A remodeled bathroom can either enhance the style of your home or be a unique, eclectic space unlike any other in your house.
+This smallest room in the house can express your style or blend with the architectural elements and vintage of the house.
 Will you choose a traditional bowl, a period pedestal, a sleek glass bowl, or warm wood?
 Your budget will narrow your choices, but it’s a good idea to have your preferred style in thought, as well.

 A clean, sleek look is achieved with a solid-surface, integrated sink.
 A flush-mount sink also gives a sleek look.
 An under-mount sink is installed under the countertop, resulting in a smooth, easy to clean, counter surface.
 A top-mount sink rests over the top of the counter.
 This is the easiest style for the do-it-yourselfer to install.
 A traditional style has the bowl set on a pedestal or stand.